When will Apple release the iPad mini 5 in the UK? (Or will it rebrand its smallest iPad as the 'iPad Pro mini'?)

 iPad Pro mini/iPad mini 5 release date rumours UK: Release date

-In January 2017 the Chinese-language news site Wei Feng claimed that updated iPads would be announced in March 2017 alongside the Apple Pencil 2 - a prediction it based on an anonymous source in Apple's Asian supply-chain.
+Those rumours come after Chinese-language news site Wei Feng claimed in January that updated iPads would be announced in March 2017 alongside the Apple Pencil 2 - a prediction it based on an anonymous source in Apple's Asian supply-chain.

 "Wei Feng network through the supply chain that Apple will be held in March this year, iPad new conference, when a new generation of Apple Pencil stylus will also be unveiled," wrote the site (or rather, as Google Chrome's translation function interpreted the site's words).